Frequently Asked Questions for the Community Air Screen Program

 Quality assurance and quality control (QA/QC) procedures are important steps to guaranteeing accurate results.
 Everyone involved in the program will be helping to ensure these steps are followed - including our participants!

-The Community Air Screen program uses EPA-approved sampling and analysis methods to ensure the sampling results are accurate.
-Also, the laboratory at DEC participates in EPA's National Air Toxics Trends System and must follow all the required QA/QC procedures to ensure reproducible results.
+The Community Air Screen program uses EPA-approved sampling equipment and analysis methods to ensure the sampling results are accurate.
+Also, DEC's laboratory participates in EPA's National Air Toxics Trends System and must follow all the required QA/QC procedures to ensure reproducible results.

 Another field control step is the evaluation of field interference.
-This is assessed during sampling and will be determined by looking at the pressure reading on the canister prior to sampling and after sampling.
+For the collection of VOCs, interference is assessed during sampling and will be determined by looking at the pressure reading on the canister prior to sampling and after sampling.
 The pressure readings should be specific values at both readings.
 If these two readings don't match what is expected, then air has entered the canister either prior to sampling or after sampling.
+For formaldehyde sampling, a field control measure would be to ensure the sampling media is stored at a cool temperature prior to and after sampling.

 By working as a team, we can produce high quality, accurate results for this program.